 Catalytic converter theft crime wave: how to protect your vehicle

-The National Insurance Crime Bureau (NICB) announced a nationwide spike of catalytic converters in March 2022.
+The National Insurance Crime Bureau (NICB) announced a nationwide spike in catalytic converter thefts in March 2022.

 In April 2022, a Harris County Deputy was shot and killed after approaching suspects attempting to steal his truck's catalytic converter.
 In the same month, Hays County Crime Stoppers requested help from the public in locating catalytic converter thieves who stole from a San Marcos business' fleet vehicles.